-The console port uses an 8-pin RJ-45 connector, which is described in b and Table C-6.
+The console port uses an 8-pin RJ-45 connector.
 If you did not order a console cable, you need to provide an RJ-45-to-DB-9 adapter cable to connect the switch console port to a PC console port.
 You need to provide an RJ-45-to-DB-25 female DTE adapter if you want to connect the switch console port to a terminal.
 You can order an adapter (part number ACS-DSBUASYN=).
-For console port and adapter pinout information, see Table C-5 and Table C-6.